-Steve and I are enjoying the Chinese Kongfu tea, as we are having some interesting discussion.
-Steve is the owner of a medium-size molding shop, and we have been working together for two years now, and this is his first visit in China.
+Steve and I are enjoying the Chinese Gongfu tea, as we are having some interesting discussion.
+Steve is the owner of a medium-size molding shop, and we have been working together for two years now, and this is his first visit to China.

 He said he has had bad experiences with other Chinese mold makers before finding us.
 “Luckily I found M&P as our mold supplier, at a time I had almost lost my patience!”, he said.